A digital tree with glowing circuit branches, representing the strategic use of AI for nonprofit funding.

 While today’s AI is already transforming fundraising, we are only at the beginning of this technological revolution.
 The future holds even more powerful and integrated solutions that will further enhance the capabilities of nonprofit professionals and deepen the connection with supporters.

 We are moving from an era of automation to one of autonomy.
+As reported by the Chronicle of Philanthropy, nonprofit technology budgets are projected to increase 25% by 2027, with AI tools leading that growth.
 In the near future, we can expect to see autonomous fundraising agents that can, based on high-level strategic goals set by leadership, manage entire digital campaigns, from segmenting audiences to testing messaging and optimising ad spend in real-time.
 Imagine AI that can dynamically personalise donation ‘ask’ amounts for every single website visitor based on their giving capacity and engagement level, maximising the potential of every interaction.

 Our mission at FundRobin is to be at the forefront of this change, ensuring that these powerful advancements are not reserved for the largest institutions.
 We are committed to democratising access to cutting-edge AI, creating tools that are accessible, affordable, and intuitive for organisations of all sizes.
 The future of fundraising will be more intelligent, personalised, and efficient, ensuring no mission is left behind.

-Frequently Asked Questions About AI in Nonprofit Fundraising
+Frequently Asked Questions About AI for Nonprofit Funding

 Is it okay to use ChatGPT for grant writing?